 Admission to the MBA program is competitive.
 In addition to meeting the university's general graduate admission requirements, applicants are required to take the MBA Admissions Test.
 This exam is administered through the AUS Testing Center.
 Students unable to travel to Sharjah prior to enrollment may submit a score of 500 or more on the Graduate Management Admission Test (GMAT), taken within the last five years.
-The score on the MBA .
-Admission Test/GMAT is then considered with the student's work experience and the undergraduate grade point average, particularly for the last two years of study.
+The score on the MBA Admission Test/GMAT is then considered with the student's work experience and the undergraduate grade point average, particularly for the last two years of study.
 These results are used to assist the SBA Graduate Committee in determining the admission status of an applicant.

-Applicants who lack the requisite undergraduate training in business; who need a refresher in economics, probability and statistics or financial accounting; or who are admitted on a conditional basis may be required to complete either all or part of the pre-MBA program (comprising 1.5 credit courses in economics, quantitative methods and financial accounting) with a minimum cumulative GPA of 3.00 prior to matriculating in the MBA program.
+Applicants who lack the requisite undergraduate training in business; who need a refresher in economics, probability and statistics or financial accounting; or who are admitted on a conditional basis may be required to complete business bridging courses, comprising 1.5 credit hours courses in economics, quantitative methods and financial accounting prior to matriculating in the major.